tahlia5119/v7-task/README.md

 Given I'm using fastapi and the way the data is sent, I'm going to change from using a grid class to just basic functions.
 Might be useful for websockets though so I'll keep the file for now.
 I'll use the new `backend/grid.py` file to refine the functions.

-Assuming minimum grid size is 4.
+Assuming minimum grid size is 3.

 I'm including logic for the blocks now as that will be easier to implement as I go rather than later.
-I'm making an assumption that we can't have more than grid_size-2 blocks.
-Maybe I should change this to a solid 4 blocks?
-And that blocks cannot occur more than once in a row.
+I'm making an assumption that we can't have more than grid_size-2 blocks. ~~Maybe I should change this to a solid 4 blocks?~~ And that blocks cannot occur more than once in a row.

 After some thinking, I really only need to define the push_left function and then the others can just use that combined wtih transpose/reverse operations. left - left